ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_device_address_binding_report.md

 **RESOLVED**: The extension covers all Vulkan objects, and is not restricted to objects backed by VkDeviceMemory objects.

 3.)
-Should reallocation be identified explicitly, or as a unbind/bind pair?
+Should reallocation be identified explicitly, or as an unbind/bind pair?

 **RESOLVED**: Reallocation should be represented as an unbind/bind pair.